 Next, post your job ad on relevant sites.
 We suggest starting with these:

-If your establishment has Facebook and Instagram accounts, consider publishing a post or story to let your followers know you’re hiring.
+If your restaurant is on social media—and it really should be—why not publish a post or story to let your followers know you’re hiring.
 They’re your biggest fans and might be interested or know someone who’s interested.
 Make sure your posts can easily be shared and let your followers spread the word for you.

 Ask for referrals from your employees

 Good employees know other good employees.
-Ask your staff if they know people that are qualified and might be interested.
-Encourage your staff by offering a referral bonus if the candidate they refer sticks around and is a good fit.
+As part of your temporary restaurant staffing strategy, don’t forget to ask your employees if they know people that are qualified and might be interested.

 How to screen your temporary restaurant staffing candidates

-Drafting and distributing a solid job ad is only the first step.
-The next step—screening your candidates—is the most important.
+Posting the ad for your temporary restaurant job is just the first step.
+The next step is screening your candidates.
 To find a candidate that’s both competent and a strong cultural fit, you need to formulate a game plan and listen to your intuition.

 Cater your interview to the role you’re hiring for